Mushymato/HaveMoreKids/docs/000-overview.md

 - You must do a `Load` to initialize the dialogue asset.
 Generally this is done by loading a `blank.json`.
 - You can change the child's dialogue asset name if needed, by setting [`mushymato.HaveMoreKids/Kids`](./001-model-kids.md)'s `DialogueSheetName` field.
-- HMK adds a number of [tokenizable strings](docs/docs/002-extensions-tokenizable_strings.md) for things like parent title and kid display name.
+- HMK adds a number of [tokenizable strings](./002-extensions-tokenizable_strings.md) for things like parent title and kid display name.
 Normally they require a kid id to work, but when they appear in a dialogue asset, they will default to using the kid id of the speaking kid if applicable.

 ### Gifting

-If you want the kid to have dialogue and accept gifts then you need to provide a gift taste data, much like normal NPC:
+If you want the kid to accept gifts then you need to provide a gift taste data, much like a normal NPC:

 [`Data/NPCGiftTastes`](https://stardewvalleywiki.com/Modding:Gift_taste_data) is where gift tastes are defined, you can add an entry with `<kidId>` as the key to give your child gift tastes.

 Additionally, the dialogue keys for accepting and rejecting items work as well, so as long as you put those in the dialogue asset.

 ## Where do Kids come from?